-- 7. The Applicant's MTF is available to participants via an approved service provider (Bloomberg Terminal access is provided this way), via application programming interface (API), a non-Bloomberg API or venue Direct Portal.
-The Applicant currently charges trading and access fees to participants which are publicly disclosed; - 8.
+- 9. BTFE is available to participants via an approved service provider (Bloomberg Terminal access is provided this way), via application programming interface (API), a non-Bloomberg API or venue Direct Portal.
+The Applicant currently charges trading and access fees to participants which are publicly disclosed; - 10.
 An MTF must submit all trades that are required to be cleared to a clearing house for clearing.
-The Applicant provides direct connectivity to the following clearing houses for clearing interest rate swaps: LCH Limited (formerly known as LCH.Clearnet Ltd.) and Eurex Clearing AG, each of which is recognized or has obtained an exemption from recognition as a clearing agency in Ontario.
+The Applicant provides direct connectivity to the following clearing houses for clearing interest rate swaps: LCH Limited (formerly known as LCH.Clearnet Ltd.) and Eurex Clearing AG.
+LCH Limited is recognized as a clearing agency in Ontario and Eurex Clearing AG has obtained an exemption from recognition as a clearing agency in Ontario.
 The Applicant provides direct connectivity to the following clearing houses for credit default swaps: ICE Clear Credit LLC, ICE Clear Europe Limited and LCH SA.
-ICE Clear Credit LLC and LCH SA have each obtained an exemption from recognized and has not obtained an exemption from recognizion as a clearing agency in Ontario.
-Accordingly, ICE Clear Europe Limited is not authorized to provide clearing services for credit default swaps directly to Ontario Users (as defined below); - 9.
-The Applicant requires that its participants be "professional clients," as defined by the FCA in the FCA's Conduct of Business Sourcebook, Chapter 3 "Client categorisation" (Professional Clients) and as set forth in Appendix II of this Application and be either (i) authorised as a credit institution with a license in an EEA country or as an EEA investment firm, or (ii) an entity that has satisfied and will continue to satisfy the Applicant that it is fit and proper to become a participant, with adequate organizational arrangements in place and a sufficient level of trading ability and competence.
-Each prospective participant must: comply and ensure that its authorized traders comply, and, in each case, continue to comply, with the Applicant's MTF Rulebook and applicable law; have the legal capacity to trade in the MTF Instruments it selects to trade on the Applicant's MTF; have appropriate systems and arrangements for the orderly clearance and/or settlement, as applicable, of transactions in all MTF Instruments it selects to trade on the Applicant's MTF; have all registrations, authorizations, approvals and/or consents required by applicable law in connection with trading in MTF Instruments on the Applicant's MTF; have adequate experience, knowledge and competence to transact in the MTF Instruments; and not be a natural person, independent software provider, trading venue or unregulated organized trading platform or system; - 10.
-All participants that are located in Ontario, including participants with their headquarters or legal address in Ontario (e.g., as indicated by a participant's Legal Entity Identifier (LEI)) and all traders conducting transactions on its behalf, regardless of the traders' physical location (inclusive of non-Ontario branches of Ontario legal entities), as well as any trader physically located in Ontario who conducts transactions on behalf of any other entity (Ontario Users) are required to sign a user acknowledgment representing that they meet the criteria set forth in the user acknowledgment, including that they are appropriately registered under Ontario securities laws, exempt from registration or not subject to registration requirements.
-The user acknowledgment requires an Ontario User to make an ongoing representation each time it uses the Applicant's MTF that it continues to meet the criteria set forth in the user acknowledgment.
+ICE Clear Credit LLC and LCH SA have each obtained an exemption from recognition as a clearing agency in Ontario.
+ICE Clear Europe Limited is not recognized and has not obtained an exemption from recognition as a clearing agency in Ontario.
+Accordingly, ICE Clear Europe Limited is not authorized to provide clearing services for credit default swaps directly to Ontario Users (as defined below); - 11.
+The Applicant requires that its participants be "professional investors," as defined in article 1:1 of the Wft.
+Each prospective participant must: comply and ensure that its authorized traders comply, and, in each case, continue to comply, with the BTFE Rulebook and applicable law; have the legal capacity to trade in the MTF Instruments it selects to trade on BTFE; have appropriate systems and arrangements for the orderly clearance and/or settlement, as applicable, of transactions in all MTF Instruments it selects to trade on BTFE; have all registrations, authorizations, approvals and/or consents required by applicable law in connection with trading in MTF Instruments on BTFE; have adequate experience, knowledge and competence to transact in the MTF Instruments; have and shall maintain a valid LEI compliant with the ISO 17442 standard and included in the Global LEI database maintained by the Central Operating Unit appointed by the LEI Regulatory Oversight Committee; and not be a natural person, independent software provider, trading venue or unregulated organized trading platform or system; - 12.
+All participants that are located in Ontario, including participants with their headquarters or legal address in Ontario (e.g., as indicated by a participant's Legal Entity Identifier (LEI)) and all traders conducting transactions on its behalf, regardless of the traders' physical location (inclusive of non-Ontario branches of Ontario legal entities), as well as any trader physically located in Ontario who conducts transactions on behalf of any other entity (Ontario Users), are required to sign a user acknowledgment representing that they meet the criteria set forth in the user acknowledgment, including that they are appropriately registered under Ontario securities laws, exempt from registration or not subject to registration requirements.
+The user acknowledgment requires an Ontario User to make an ongoing representation each time it uses BTFE that it continues to meet the criteria set forth in the user acknowledgment.
 An Ontario User is required to immediately notify the Applicant if it ceases to meet any of the above criteria represented by it on an ongoing basis;